SamMed05/c-cpp-notes/docs/cpp/header-files-and-libraries.md

 :::caution

 The following part is about an advanced topic.
-If you don't already know functions and classes feel free to skip this part.
+If you don't already know functions and classes feel free to skip these paragraphs.

 :::